longhnguyen125/Data-Driven-Sales-Trend/README.md

 This project follows the framework I learned from **Google Data Analytics Professional Certficate**, where I ultilized the **APPASA** framework to transforming raw sales data into actionable business insights.
 My analysis leverages Python along with various libraries package like pandas, and visualization libraries to uncover key sales trends across a full year of data and provide recoommendations to the stakeholders.

 ---
+## ASK

+Here is the five questions that the company would like to know:
+1. Which month has the best sales?
+How much does it earn?
+2. What city has the best sales?
+3. What time should we display advertisement to maximize the likelihood of customer's buying our product?
+4. What products are most often sold together?
+5. What kind of product sold the most?
+Why is it?

 ## PREPARE
 **Data Source**